-- (3) The ACMA must: - (a) give the Minister a report of the review within 6 months after the end of the 3-year period mentioned in subsection (1); and - (b) as soon as practicable after giving the report to the Minister, publish the report on the ACMA's website. - (4) The Minister must cause copies of a report under subsection (3) to be tabled in each House of the Parliament within 15 sitting days of that House after the Minister receives the report.
+- (3) The ACMA must: - (a) give the Minister a report of the review within 6 months after the end of the 3-year period mentioned in subsection (1); and - (b) as soon as practicable after giving the report to the Minister, publish the report on the ACMA's website.

+Part 2B Credit not to be provided to customers of certain interactive wagering services Section 15G (4) The Minister must cause copies of a report under subsection (3) to be tabled in each House of the Parliament within 15 sitting days of that House after the Minister receives the report.
+34 Interactive Gambling Act 2001